squid-cache/squid-cache.github.io/SquidFaq/ConfiguringSquid.rst

 }}}
 || <!> ||Announcing your cache '''is not''' the same thing as joining the NLANR cache hierarchy.
 You can join the NLANR cache hierarchy without registering, and you can register without joining the NLANR cache hierarchy ||
-== How do I find other caches close to me and arrange parent/child/sibling relationships with them? == Visit the NLANR cache [http://www.ircache.net/Cache/Tracker/ registration database] to discover other caches near you.
+== How do I find other caches close to me and arrange parent/child/sibling relationships with them? == Visit the NLANR cache [[http://www.ircache.net/Cache/Tracker/|registration database]] to discover other caches near you.
 Keep in mind that just because a cache is registered in the database '''does not''' mean they are willing to be your parent/sibling/child.
 But it can't hurt to ask...

 == My cache registration is not appearing in the Tracker database. ==
  * Your site will not be listed if your cache IP address does not have a DNS PTR record.
 If we can't map the IP address back to a domain name, it will be listed as "Unknown."